Josh1313/SnowFlake/README.md

-# Snowflake Database Management and Data Loading
+### Snowflake Database Management and Data Loading

+### Introduction

+This document provides a comprehensive guide on managing external stages, creating tables, and loading data into Snowflake from an AWS S3 bucket.
+It includes step-by-step SQL commands for seamless execution.
+Additionally, this guide covers file format objects, which are essential for defining the structure of the data being imported, such as CSV or JSON formats.
+By leveraging Snowflake's powerful data loading and transformation capabilities, you can efficiently manage large datasets.

-## Overview
+### Overview

 This document provides an overview of managing external stages, creating tables, and loading data into Snowflake from an AWS S3 bucket.
 All SQL commands are included for easy execution.
 ---

 ## Database and Schema Setup